yash-smart/Los-Santos-Police-Department/README.md

 - **Engagement:** Users can like news and announcements, increasing engagement and visibility.

 ### Careers at LSPD
-- **Job Information:** Provides detailed information about career opportunities, eligibility requirements, application procedures, and you can see Your saved Jobs too.
+- **Job Information:** Provides detailed information about career opportunities, eligibility requirements, application procedures, and you can see your saved jobs too.
+- **Saved Jobs:** Users can save job listings for later viewing.

 ### LSPD News & Announcements (Admin Feature)
 - **Publish News:** Admins can publish press releases, community outreach details, and department news to keep citizens informed.